The Best Halloween Episodes On Netflix You Totally Forgot About

 But, there’s more to Halloween TV than the Scooby Gang’s phobias and Ross Geller’s (David Schwimmer) “Spud-nik” costume.
 Thankfully, you can find a treasure trove of scary, silly, or just plain good holiday-appropriate television episodes right on Netflix.
 The streaming site has all the Halloween specials you forgot were a thing since you were too busy watching “Halloween Party” again.

 To help you get in the Halloween spirit, we picked out some of the best forgotten holiday episodes on Netflix.
 Keep reading for a walk down Spooky Lane, featuring everything from The Vampire Diaries and Pretty Little Liars to The Office.
-So, get ready to cozy up and press play on one of these episodes — now all you need is the right candy.
+So, get ready to cosy up and press play on one of these episodes — now all you need is a ton of sweets.